Woffluon/Balkon-Magazine/docs/SUPABASE.md

 ```

 > Why this works: Public pages fetch only `is_published = true` rows.
 Admin actions run while authenticated (after login) and the policy permits full access.

+### Production Setup (Recommended)

+For production environments with proper role-based access control, use the migration system:

+**See `supabase/migrations/` directory for:**
+- `20241120000000_enable_rls_and_create_policies.sql` - Complete RLS setup with user roles
+- `README.md` - Migration documentation
+- `DEPLOYMENT_GUIDE.md` - Step-by-step deployment instructions

+The production migration provides:
+- `user_profiles` table for role management (admin/user)
+- Proper RLS policies that verify admin role from database
+- Automatic profile creation for new users
+- Enhanced security with principle of least privilege

+**To apply the production migration:**
+1. Follow the instructions in `supabase/DEPLOYMENT_GUIDE.md`
+2. Update at least one user to have admin role
+3. The application code is already configured to use the role-based system

 ---